A Dozen Summertime Wedding Bouquets

 So I used to be nicknamed “The Queen of Cascades” when I worked for a large event company, in my past life.I was even every cascade bouquet to make since the other girl’s did not like to make them since they are very time consuming and extremely delicate.
 Here is a prime example of a stunning over the top knee length cascade bouquet.
 It has a very retro vibe with a nod towards the royal wedding style bouqets, think Queen Elizabeth’s or Princess Diana’s.
 So this bouquet in designed in a holder and weighs about 15 lbs. so it is not for the faint of heart.
 This beauty contains over a dozen Creme de la Creme white roses, white Dendrobium orchids, white freesia, white stock and ivy.

 Last but certainly not least, with have a simple hand tied white on white bouquet.
-This combination is a very economically option if you have a large bridal party, and your trying to control your flower budget.
+This combination is a very economically option.
+Especially if you have a large bridal party, and your trying to control your flower budget.
 Paired beautifully with any color combination since it is white.
 The mix of the large white Vendella roses and small white Eskimo roses actually create a unique textural appearance, along with the white hydrangea and hypericum berries.
-Fun fact hypericum berries are from Saint John’s Wort, which used to be used to treat depression, but that does not mean your bridesmaids can just take a bite out of there bouquets.
+Fun fact hypericum berries are from Saint John’s Wort.
+Commonly used to treat depression, however that doesn’t mean your bridesmaid’s can eat there bouquets.
+LOL

 If you have any other questions, or are interested my rates for floral designs please feel free to contact me at www.butterflylandings.com.
 Also feel free to sign up for our newsletter